ethib137/segment-cookie-web-content/readme.md

-# Segment Cookie Web Content
+# Segment Cookie Web Content for Liferay DXP 7.2

 A web-content structure for setting cookies on pages that can be used with Liferay's Segments.